AgileVentures/av-static-website/source/blog_articles/2017-06-08-nhs-wiki-marketing.html.markdown

    71 rejected submissions of which 8 were tests by admin staff and 63 were "spam" (irrelevant) submissions

-2. **Capacity required for moderationa and time spent**
+2. **Capacity required for moderation and time spent**

    In this first month the 63 "spam" submissions were all very clearly irrelevant to the site, i.e. submissions on topics completely unrelated to healthcare.
 The moderation was largely handled by the automated system.
 Admins spent at most a couple of hours reviewing submissions, rejecting "spam" submissions and marking spammers as such.
-Existing stakeholders were quickly marked as moderator approved (requiring no more than a couple of hours over the month), and as such there were no moderated submissions that.
+Existing stakeholders were quickly marked as moderator approved (requiring no more than a couple of hours over the month), and as such there were no moderated submissions for that.

 3. **Any issues with the process and practice of moderation**

    At the moment the ratio of spam to normal submissions is rather high and created the slight risk that a normal submission may be lost in the spam listings.
-These automated spam submissions might be handled more effectively with MediaWiki plusing like AbuseFilter, SpamBlacklist or ConfirmEdit, but these need testing to see the impact they might have on the submission process for regular users.
+These automated spam submissions might be handled more effectively with MediaWiki policing like AbuseFilter, SpamBlacklist or ConfirmEdit, but these need testing to see the impact they might have on the submission process for regular users.

 4. **Other data as agreed to aid evaluation**